nie-ine/N3-rule-based_machine-reasoning/README.md

-# N3-rules for machine reasoning
+# N3-rules based machine reasoning
 In the [NIE-INE](http://www.nie-ine.ch)-project we develop an infrastructure to enable scholarly edition projects in the Humanities to express their data in an enriched format, adhering to the FAIR-principles, and ensuring long-term storage of the data.
 The project runs at the Swiss Universities of Basel, Bern, Zürich, and Geneva until end of 2020.